MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidlidfshouldtnef-canonical-property.md

 ## Remarks

-This property is set when Microsoft Word is set as the e-mail editor, and it sends an OLE object that is embedded in a Rich Text Format (RTF) stream.
+This property is set when Microsoft Word is set as the email editor, and it sends an OLE object that is embedded in a Rich Text Format (RTF) stream.

 ## Related resources